mico666/Modification-Digital-Signature/README.md

 This project implements a Modification-Tolerant Signature Scheme (MTSS) based on the thesis: **Modification-Tolerant Signature Schemes using Combinatorial Group Testing: Theory, Algorithms, and Implementation**.
 This scheme enables robust digital signatures that can locate up to certain numbers (d) of modifications.

+## Thesis Abstract

+Matrices that are d-cover-free are used in non-adaptive combinatorial group testing (CGT).
+They allow for locating up to d defectives within a set of n items by testing them in groups.
+In non-adaptive group testing, all tests are determined before any are conducted.
+A group test yields a negative result if and only if all items in the group are non-defective.
+In this thesis, we study d-cover-free families (CFFs) built from set systems and codes.
+Examples of these include Sperner sets, Steiner Triple Systems, and Reed-Solomon codes.
+Our primary focus is on decoding algorithms of CGT, which are used to accurately identify all defectives based on the test results.
+We introduce a general decoding algorithm that relies solely on the d-CFF property of the matrix, as well as specialized algorithms designed according to the specific construction of d-CFFs.
+Additionally, we conduct experiments to evaluate the performance of each decoding method and compare the general and specialized algorithms, particularly in terms of their efficiency as n and d grow.

+This study also explores the application of non-adaptive combinatorial group testing using d-CFF to digital signatures.
+Digital signatures are mathematical schemes designed to ensure data integrity and authenticity of digital communications.
+They verify the authentic- ity of a signature and ensure that the signed document has not been tampered with.
+These schemes include classical methods like RSA-based and ECDSA, as well as post-quantum approaches such as FALCON and SPHINCS+.
+However, they lack the ability to identify the location of changes if a document has been modified.
+By incorporating d-CFFs into these digital signatures, we can not only verify the authenticity of the signature, but also locate up to d modifications, leading to what is known as d-modification tolerant signature schemes (MTSS).

+Our work advances the study of modification-tolerant signature schemes (MTSS) by practically implementing d-MTSS for various document types.
+Key achievements include developing efficient data structures and decoding algorithms for different constuctions of d-CFFs.
+We also conduct extensive testing of d-MTSS across multiple scenarios, and our results demonstrate its viability where document modifications are necessary.
+This research paves the way for future enhancements in data security and digital signature methods.

 ## Project Overview

 The MTSS project includes two main components: